Gathered Worship – Phase II Guidelines

-The guidelines below will help us to love each other and our neighbor as we regather for worship in person beginning June 28 at 9 and 11AM.
+The guidelines below will help us to love each other and our neighbor as we regather for worship in person on Sunday’s at 10AM.
 When we follow these guidelines, like mask wearing and checking temperatures, we are doing this for the benefit of others.
 Thank you in advance for your cooperation, as they enable us to gather during this pandemic as safely as possible.

 As you enter

 Ushers will welcome attenders (touchless) at the main exterior entrance and ask if they have pre-registered for attendance that day.
 If not, they will be asked to wait until the top of the hour to be sure there is room for them.
 Then an usher will ask each family if anyone has COVID-19 symptoms, like fever or shortness of breath.
 An usher will also check everyone’s temperature with a touchless thermometer held near the forehead.
 If they have an elevated temperature (100 degrees or higher) or have been sick, the usher will inform them, for the safety of all involved, that they may not enter that day, but to please return when symptoms have dissipated.

 Those who enter will be asked to wear a mask, if they are not already doing so.
 If they need a mask, the usher will direct them to a table with disposable masks they may keep.
 Everyone will be asked to use hand sanitizer before entering the Nave.
 If they are not willing to wear a mask or face shield, the Usher will inform them that they may not enter.
 Parents must keep their children with them at all times; children are not allowed to wander the building.

 While in the Nave